-Comparing prior quarter progress with the current quarter in the foregoing tables, it can be seen that the key steps in Package 01 RAP implementation are progressing well, though RAP continues to be on the critical path for handing over of sites for construction work.
+Comparing prior quarter progress with the current quarter in the foregoing tables, it can be seen that the key steps in Package 01 RAP implementation are progressing well, though the work of the JVS team seems to be stalled in Polder 35/1 and also the land valuation has not been completed.
+RAP continues to be on the critical path for handing over of sites for construction work.
 The Resettlement Action Plan Milestones remaining for works package 1 are listed in Annex 6.
 It has been reported that the nomination of PAVC members and subsequent processing of payments are the remaining crucial steps.
 According to initial estimates, completion of these steps may require about 30 weeks or 7 additional months.

-However, works should be ongoing in full swing much before the full completion of the resettlement effort.
-Therefore careful prioritization and coordination with the Contractor's work program will be required.
+Since works are expected to be underway at full swing after the monsoon and before the full completion of the resettlement effort, careful prioritization and coordination with the Contractor's work program will be required.